GusVF/todo-list/README.md

 ##React Redux Todo List
-This is a simple Todo list application built with React, Redux, Redux Thunk, and TypeScript.
+This is a simple Todo list application built with React, Redux Thunk, Bulma and TypeScript.
 It allows users to add, view, update, and delete tasks.
 Tasks are stored in both the Redux store and localStorage for persistence.

 #Features
 Add new tasks with titles and descriptions.